sksurv.metrics.cumulative_dynamic_auc#

 Parameters:

-• survival_train (structured array, shape = (n_train_samples,)) – Survival times for training data to estimate the censoring distribution from.
-A structured array containing the binary event indicator as first field, and time of event or time of censoring as second field.
+• survival_train (structured array, shape = (n_train_samples,)) – Survival times for the training data, used to estimate the censoring distribution.
+A structured array with two fields.
+The first field is a boolean where True indicates an event and False indicates right-censoring.
+The second field is a float with the time of event or time of censoring.

-• survival_test (structured array, shape = (n_samples,)) – Survival times of test data.
-A structured array containing the binary event indicator as first field, and time of event or time of censoring as second field.
+• survival_test (structured array, shape = (n_samples,)) – Survival times for the test data.
+A structured array with two fields.
+The first field is a boolean where True indicates an event and False indicates right-censoring.
+The second field is a float with the time of event or time of censoring.

-• times (array-like, shape = (n_times,)) – The time points for which the area under the time-dependent ROC curve is computed.
-Values must be within the range of follow-up times of the test data survival_test.
+• times (array-like, shape = (n_times,)) – The time points at which to compute the AUC.
+Values must be within the range of follow-up times in survival_test.

-• tied_tol (float, optional, default: 1e-8) – The tolerance value for considering ties.
-If the absolute difference between risk scores is smaller or equal than tied_tol, risk scores are considered tied.
+• tied_tol (float, optional, default: 1e-8) – The tolerance value for considering ties in risk scores.
+If the absolute difference between two risk scores is smaller than or equal to tied_tol, they are considered tied.

 Returns:

-• auc (array, shape = (n_times,)) – The cumulative/dynamic AUC estimates (evaluated at times).
+• auc (ndarray, shape = (n_times,)) – The cumulative/dynamic AUC estimates at each time point in times.

-• mean_auc (float) – Summary measure referring to the mean cumulative/dynamic AUC over the specified time range (times[0], times[-1]).
+• mean_auc (float) – The mean cumulative/dynamic AUC over the specified time range (times[0], times[-1]).

 See also